chuanqisun/blog/src/posts/20240811-bike-shop-lessons.md

 ---
-title: Lessons from A Bike Shop
+title: Lessons From a Bike Shop
 date: 2024-08-11
 keywords: ["career", "learning"]
 ---